DOML-Lang/DOML/doml_formal_spec.md

   - IR: `makereg <int32>` i.e. `makereg 2`
 - `checkspace` checks if space equals the sizeof a getter
   - The parameter represents a function
-  - A parser **could** just do this during parsing and avoid a checkspace call
+  - A parser **could** just do this during parsing and avoid checkspace calls
     - Though they should still provide the lines but just comment them out
-  - IR: `checkspace <Root.Creation::SetFunction>` i.e. `checkspace System.Color::RGB`
+  - IR: `checkspace <Root.Creation::GetFunction>` i.e. `checkspace System.Color::RGB`
+- `checkset` checks if stackptr (the current amount of parameters) equals the sizeof a setter
+  - The parameter represents a function
+  - A parser **could** just do this during parsing and avoid checkset calls
+    - Though they should still provide the lines but just comment them out
+    - This could be beneficial since you could also check types
+  - IR: `checkset <Root.Creation::SetFunction>` i.e. `checkset System.Color::RGB.Hex`
 - `set` runs the set function
   - **could** be maintained on a single 'map' with a prefix 'set' (with either a space or a '\_') and with another prefix representing the objects initial creation state (i.e. `System.Color`)
     - the functionality of having the same name for set/get/new and for different types **needs** to exist.
-  - IR: `set <Root.Creation::SetFunction>` i.e. `set System.Color::Color.Hex`
+  - IR: `set <Root.Creation::SetFunction>` i.e. `set System.Color::RGB.Hex`
 - `copy` copies top value x times
   - IR: `copy <int32>` i.e. `copy 4` (which copies top value 4 times)
 - `clear` clears all values